Potential bidders for Spain's NCG Banco seek data ahead of auction

 The database containing details of NCG’s assets was opened to five Spanish groups last week, FROB’s Antonio Carrascosa said.
 The interested parties have four weeks to examine the data, after which they can present non-binding bids before deciding whether to proceed with a formal auction.

-Carrascosa did not name the five potential buyers, though banking sources have said that Santander, Spain’s largest bank, and La Caixa have hired advisers.
-BBVA is also seen as a possible bidder.
+Carrascosa did not name the five potential buyers, though banking sources have said that Santander (SAN.MC), Spain’s largest bank, and La Caixa (CABK.MC) have hired advisers.
+BBVA (BBVA.MC) is also seen as a possible bidder.

 Nationalised Catalunya Banc, meanwhile, may be put on the block later in the year and Carrascosa said the FROB is hoping to open the database for that bank around mid-November.